Party Constitution

 1. Meetings should be structured so as to allow all members to participate, and have their opinions acknowledged.

-2. All members should be notified at least 24 hours in advance of any official meeting of the National Council and at least seven days in advance of the National Congress, and of the intended agenda of such meetings.
+2. All members should be notified at least 24 hours in advance of any official meeting of the National Council, and of the intended agenda of such meetings.

 4. Where there is disagreement, or members indicate that a delay in voting is required, sufficient time should be given for discussion before any voting begins.

-7. The minutes of a meeting should be distributed to the Members within seven days of the meeting.
+7. The minutes of a meeting should be distributed to the Members within fourteen days of the meeting or before the group next convenes, whichever is shorter.
 The National Council may specify procedures for the collection and dissemination of such minutes.

 8. The National Council may specify additional meetings procedures.